noppa/get-optional/README.md

 to last value in the chain, i.e. the to the object that contained the function.

-If one of the keys in path points to a null or undefined value or if the last value is not a function, no-operation function `noop` is returned instead.
+If one of the keys in path point to a null or undefined value or if the last value is not a function, a no-operation function `noop` is returned instead.

 **Example**
 ```javascript